netAction/signalk-world-coastline-map/README.md

 The format ist Mapbox MBTiles, a SQLite database file that contains all 350000 PNG tiles.
 Signal K stores all maps in the directory 'public/mapcache/'.

+The repository itself does not include the map but depends on it.
+The map file is a separate NPM package with a size of 800MB.

 How the Tiles are made
 ======================

+The tiles are rendered by an online service and packed into one single MBTiles file.

 Tile design
 -----------